 A true Southern dish, these shrimp and grits are creamy and cheesy and taste delicious.
-This easy recipe can be on your table in under 30 minutes.
+Made with quick-cooking grits, this easy shrimp recipe can be on your table in under 30 minutes.

-A signature Southern dish, shrimp and grits is an easy-to-make yummy in your tummy kind of meal.
+A signature Southern dish, creamy shrimp and grits is an easy-to-make yummy in your tummy kind of meal.

-Today considered a go-to dish, you’ll find this classic on any menu in South Carolina, Mississippi or Louisiana.
+Today considered a go-to dish, you’ll find this classic on any menu in Charleston, South Carolina or New Orleans, Louisiana.

 But if you are not from the South, grits may be a bit foreign to you.